-What is Team Go Rocket anyway?
+What is Team GG Rocket anyway?

 Can I start right away?

-Probably but, unlike some other Special Research, players must complete specific Special Researches to begin The Shadowy Threat Grows.
+Probably but, unlike some other Special Research, players must complete specific Special Research lines to begin The Shadowy Threat Grows.
 If you haven't completed A Troubling Situation, Looming in the Shadows, A Challenging Development, The Take-Over Continues, and A Professor's Work is Never Done, you'll have to finish those first.
 Fortunately, A Troubling Situation is pretty quick, and we have a guide that will walk you through it fast.
 Looming in the Shadows, A Challenging Development, The Take-Over Continues, and A Professor's Work is Never Done take longer - one month each, to be exact.
 However, we also have guides to walk you through each of them.